My early work focused primarily on the first line of

 to examine the long-term impact of extreme war victimization (i.e., childhood abduction) on women's mental

-a larger sample of victimized women.
+of a larger sample of women who were victimized as children.

 In the past year, I have expanded my work in development